Enhancement of damping in a turbulent atomic Bose-Einstein condensate

+In a turbulent BEC, nonlinear coupling between collective modes can provide an extra damping channel by diffusing long-wavelength momentum throughout the turbulent medium.
+Monitoring how turbulence alters the damping behavior of low-lying collective excitations therefore provides a sensitive probe of turbulence-induced dissipation.
+This approach is particularly effective because it relies on well-established collective modes that have been widely used to characterize finite-temperature effects in BECs.

-We excite shape the oscillations of the BEC by periodically modulating the depth of the optical trap as $U(t)=U_\text{f}[1+\epsilon \sin (\omega_d t)]$ with frequency $\omega_{d}$ and relative amplitude $\epsilon$.
-For our highly oblate sample with trapping frequencies $(\omega_x, \omega_y, \omega_z) = 2\pi \times (7.5, 15.3, 730)$~Hz, two distinct quadrupole modes are identified with oscillation frequencies of about 11~Hz and 25~Hz, respectively.
+In Fig.~2(a), we delineate our experimental procedure to investigate the damping of collective oscillations.
+After preparing a BEC in a steady turbulent state by applying a RF field, we drive collective excitations by modulating the power of the ODT laser beam.
+The depth of the optical trap is modulated as $U(t)=U_{f}[1+\epsilon \sin (\omega_d t)]$ for a short period set to $t_0=10\frac{2\pi}{\omega_d}$, with its frequency $\omega_{d}$ and relative amplitude factor $\epsilon$.
+For our highly oblate sample with trapping frequency ratios of $\omega_x: \omega_y: \omega_z \approx 1:2:100$, two distinct quadrupole modes are identified with oscillation frequencies of $\omega_\nu\approx 0.8\,\omega_y$ and $1.6\,\omega_y$~\cite{SM}.
 The high (low) frequency mode exhibits in-phase (out-of-phase) oscillations in condensate widths along the $x$ and $y$ directions~\cite{stringari1996collective,Heiselberg2004collective}.
-In the present work, we investigate a high-frequency mode in which the BEC experiences a higher shear flow during oscillations, thus offering a favorable setting for exploring turbulent viscosity~\cite{SM}.
+In the present work, we investigate the high-frequency mode in which the BEC experiences a higher shear flow during oscillations, offering a favorable setting for exploring turbulent viscosity~\cite{SM,cao2011,vogt2012scale}.
+To selectively excite the quadrupole mode and minimize interference from other modes, $\omega_d$ was tuned to the red side of the resonance, further away from the closest thermal gas mode at $2\omega_y$~\cite{jin1997temperature,stamper1998collisionless,meppelink2009damping,SM}.